Donate & Make a Difference To a dogs Life Today!

 The first two years were spent setting up the charity; hiring staff, building kennels, understanding local customs, reaching out to government officials, learning about the dog population, sterilisation & vaccination, and establishing relationships with the Temples around which so much of life in Thailand revolves.
 In just a few short years, we’ve come a long way…

-We have now successfully sterilised over 2,340 dogs in 2022 alone, rescuing and rehoming countless others.
+We have now successfully sterilised over 2,375 animals in 2022 alone, rescuing and rehoming countless others.
 What’s more, our shelter has gone from strength to strength as we’ve built and developed world-class facilities.
 From our dedicated dog play park to our on-site quarantine and clinic, we’re committed to providing sanctuary for Thailand’s strays in the best way we possibly can.
 And now, in partnership with UK animal charity Battersea Dogs and Cats Home, we have embarked upon a 5 year programme to sterilise and vaccinate the 80,000 street dogs in our province.

 WE'VE COME A LONG WAY...